James-Nu/Agronorth/content/pages/home.md

 featuredImage: https://ucarecdn.com/3d7e7e87-851b-4ac5-96ee-eccbd8e7acfd/
 subtitle: We Grow more for good yields.
 meta:
-  description: This is a meta description.
+  description: ""
   title: Welcome
 ---
 **AgroNorth is an Agri-tech company based in the Northern Region of Ghana, that supports smallholder farmers in the Soya bean value chain to maximize their profit and improve livelihood for better living.
 We sign-up interested farmers on to our platform, aggregate the farmers needs, supply inputs to farmers, plough, education and advisory services, monitoring, harvesting and threshing services, modern storage facilities, market linkage.**

-> Clic here to learn more[](https://youthful-borg-f72b33.netlify.app/components/)
+> Go to home to learn more.[](https://youthful-borg-f72b33.netlify.app/components/)

 # Our Vision

 * **To support smallholder farmers.**
 * **Improve soybean yields for higher incomes and better nutrition.**